75 Relationship Specialists Teach You How To Get Back Your Sexual Desire For Your Partner

-The best advice I can give you is to make time to sit down with one another and share all the things you feel ashamed or disappointed about.[clickToTweet tweet=”If you’ve stopped having sex, there is definitely shame and disappointment there” quote=”If you’ve stopped having sex, there is definitely shame and disappointment there”] Get specific!
-And start your sentences with the words, “I feel” without blaming or pointing the finger.
+The best advice I can give you is to make time to sit down with one another and share all the things you feel ashamed or disappointed about.[tweetshare tweet="If you've stopped having sex, there is definitely shame and disappointment there" quote="If you've stopped having sex, there is definitely shame and disappointment there"] Get specific!
+And start your sentences with the words, "I feel" without blaming or pointing the finger.

 This will be very emotional and could be difficult, but keep working at it.
 Then make time to touch each other: long hugs, laying in bed naked, spooning on the couch or holding hands.
 Your desire for each other will return as you reveal these naked parts of yourself you have kept in hiding.